codeinaire/noMeatMayApp/questions.md

 - Am I using graphql only for database relating?
 - GraphQL is my only endpoint to the node server, how do I set up sessions to the server via the client?
 - What do I have to return via GraphQL to make sure the user is authenticated and authorised to see their content?
+  - Do I have to send back the UUID??

 # Client side React